 The IRS is willing to work with consumers who have fallen behind on their taxes, but first you must prove you are eligible.
 Find out what the qualifying standards are for the “offer in compromise” program.

 Choose Your Debt AmountGet Tax Help Now

-Because taxes are so important for government and public expenses, there are strict guidelines for who is eligible for a reduction in tax debt and which offers the IRS can accept.
+Because taxes are so important for government and public expenses, there are strict pre-qualifiers to be eligible for a tax settlement:

 Before you make an offer to the IRS, check your eligibility and understand what the IRS takes into account.

 The first test of eligibility is your reason for requesting a compromise.

 The IRS will only consider an offer in compromise if it is for one of the following reasons:

 - There is doubt as to whether the IRS correctly determined the amount you owe.